 - When The Fresh Prince of Bel-Air went off the air the show's star Will Smith moved on to have a really successful Hollywood career.
-His fellow cast members on the other hand haven't done much or have done anything as successful as Will has done.
+Some of his fellow cast members on the other hand haven't done much or have done anything as successful as Smith has done.

-- After Malcolm in the Middle ended, Bryan Cranston went on to star as Walter White in Breaking Bad, a role that he has won three consecutive Emmy awards for, and is now arguably even more famous for Breaking Bad than Malcolm in the Middle.
+- After Malcolm in the Middle ended, Bryan Cranston went on to star as Walter White in Breaking Bad, a role that he won four Emmy awards for, three of them consecutively, and is now arguably even more famous for Breaking Bad than Malcolm in the Middle.
 The rest of the cast has faded into obscurity.

-- Frankie Muniz invoked the trope on himself by doing the Agent Cody Banks movies for tens of millions of dollars, then retiring from acting to drive race cars for fun.
+- Frankie Muniz invoked this on himself by doing the Agent Cody Banks movies for tens of millions of dollars, then retiring from acting to drive race cars for fun.

 - Another although: The first SBTB actor to get a major acting role was Elizabeth Berkeley.
 Of course, that acting role was in Showgirls...